How to Treat Yellow Stool: Gastroenterologist Explains.

 4- FODMAPs in people with IBS.

-5- Salicylates: natural products present in a wide range of foods (fruits, vegetables, teas, coffee, spices).
+5- Salicylates: natural products in various foods (fruits, vegetables, teas, coffee, spices).

-6- Fructose intolerance (fructose is a FODMAP): it is most commonly found in ripe fruits and honey.
+6- Fructose intolerance (fructose is a FODMAP) is most commonly found in ripe fruits and honey.

 7- Fat intolerance.